 Needless to say, it's worth seeking out avo in your hair care products, or you can always massage some of the pure oil into the strands.

 Another noteworthy oil, argan oil is beloved for high-gloss shine.
 It's commonly referred to as "liquid gold," as 99% of the stuff is made up of triglycerides, or essential fatty acids.
 "It's great for many conditions, especially dry, damaged hair because its trove of fatty acids locks moisture into the hair follicle," says Bindiya Gandhi, M.D.

-We cannot sing the praises of honey enough: Not only does the amber bee sap have anti-inflammatory properties, but it also acts as a humectant (again, this means it can attract water from the air) and can help your hair and scalp retain moisture.
+We cannot sing the praises of honey enough: Not only does the amber bee sap have anti-inflammatory3 properties, but it also acts as a humectant (again, this means it can attract water from the air) and can help your hair and scalp retain moisture4.
 It's no wonder you can find honey in a variety of hair care products, from shampoos to leave-ins to stylers.
 And, of course, it shines all on its own as a healthy hair mask, which you can DIY here.

 Eggs contain a handful of amino acids to help moisturize the strands, as well as protein to support the hair structure.
 Specifically, egg yolks are naturally rich in lecithin, a lipid commonly used in market conditioners (you can also extract it from sunflower or soy) for its emollient properties.

 To make a hair-healthy mask, whisk up an egg (or two, for longer hair) and slather on until your tresses are covered.
 Leave for 20 to 30 minutes and rinse with cool water before shampooing.
-You might want to stick to this treatment once a month, though, since too much protein can potentially damage the hair.
+You might want to stick to this treatment once a month, though, since too much protein can potentially damage the hair5.